Hello friends,

 A sheltered self is like a seed

-that cannot breathe.
-We lie dormant
+that cannot breathe, lying dormant

 beneath the earth, warm and safe.
 But